dabinkim807/codebook/README.md

     <br></br>
     2. Users can make an unlimited amount of sign-up attempts.
     <br></br>
-    3. A scheduled job will periodically delete any users who are not validated and who have exceeded the 10-minute deadline to complete the test
+    3. A scheduled job will periodically delete any users who are not validated and who have exceeded the 10-minute deadline to complete the test.

 <br></br>

 ### Scheduling Code Challenges
-1. On the scheduling page, the user will be able to choose the difficulty level and topic of their code challenges and how frequently they will be received (e.g. one code challenge per week for 1 month).
+1. On the scheduling page, the user will be able to choose the difficulty level and topic of their code challenges and how frequently they will be received (e.g. one code challenge per week, every Sunday).
 <br></br>
 2. The user will also be able to opt into receiving reminder emails to solve their code challenges, and if so, how often they would like to be reminded.
 <br></br>